-Any household member who is elderly or with underlying health conditions is at high risk of poor outcomes if infected with the coronavirus and should ideally prevent all exposure to infected people, including by quarantining in a separate household.
-All household members, whether they have symptoms or not should quarantine and, at a minimum, maintain good hand and respiratory hygiene, disinfect frequently touched surfaces, and practice physical distancing where possible.
+Any household member who is elderly or has underlying health conditions is at high risk of poor outcomes if infected with the coronavirus and should ideally prevent all exposure to confirmed or suspected infected household members or others, including by quarantining in a separate household.
+All household members who have had contact with a family member with confirmed or suspected COVID, whether they have symptoms or not, should quarantine and, at a minimum, maintain good hand and respiratory hygiene, disinfect frequently touched surfaces, undertake appropriate waste management, and practice physical distancing from other household members.

 In situations where a caregiver is symptomatic, another capable household member should be considered as an alternate caregiver even when the ill caregiver is being cared for in the home.

-However, the situation of newborns and lactating mothers require additional special considerations, as close contact and early exclusive breast feeding help a baby to thrive.
-"In infants, the risk of COVID-19 infection is low, the infection is typically mild or asymptomatic, and the consequences of not breastfeeding or separation of mother and child can be significant...[and] it appears that COVID-19 in infants and children represents a much lower risk to survival and health than the other infections and conditions that breastfeeding is protective against.
+However, the situation of newborns and lactating mothers requires additional special considerations, as close contact and early exclusive breast feeding are important to help a baby to thrive.
+"Studies have consistently shown a lower risk of children developing severe symptoms or critical illness from COVID-19 infection compared to adults." in addition, the risk of COVID-19 infection in infants is low and typically mild or asymptomatic.
+In contrast, "the consequences of not breastfeeding or separation of mother and child can be significant...[and] it appears that COVID-19 in infants and children represents a much lower risk to survival and health than the other infections and conditions that breastfeeding is protective against.
 This protection is especially important when health and other community services are themselves under pressure."
-Accordingly women with COVID-19 should be supported to safely breastfeed, hold her newborn skin-to-skin, and share a room with her
+Accordingly women with COVID-19 should be supported to safely breastfeed, hold her newborn skin-to-skin, and share a room with her baby.
+Women with COVID-19 can breastfeed if they wish to, and if too unwell can be supported to safely provide the baby with breast milk.
+13